nitinjavakid/fop-xml-resume/README.md

 fop-xml-resume
 ==============

-Create resume using XML and FOP
+Create PDF resume using XML and FOP